underscoreio/essential-scala/src/pages/traits/generics.md

 Scala has a built-in `Array` type that has the same underlying representation as a Java array. `Array` takes a single type parameter that determines its element type, for example `Array[Int]` or `Array[String]`.

 The code below shows how to create an array, determine its length, and retrieve elements by index using its `apply` method.
-Notice how the return type of `apply` matches the type parameter on the array -- we always get out the type we put in:
+Notice how the return type of `apply` matches the type parameter on the array---we always get out the type we put in:

 ~~~ scala
 scala> val array = Array(1, 2, 3, 4 ,5)